pallets-eco/flask-security/docs/index.rst

 11. Login tracking (optional)
 12. JSON/Ajax Support
 13. WebAuthn Support (optional)
+14. Use 'social'/Oauth for authentication (e.g. google, github, ..) (optional)

 Many of these features are made possible by integrating various Flask extensions and libraries.
 They include: